 The calorie and caffeine content of a Caffe latte can vary depending on the size and type of milk used.
 Generally, a 12-ounce caffe latte prepared with whole milk contains around 141 calories.

 However, if you use sweeteners or add flavorings, the calorie count can increase significantly.
-It’s important to note that some coffee shops may use more milk or syrups, which can increase the calorie and sugar content of the drink.

-It’s worth noting that if you’re trying to watch your calorie intake, there are ways to make a latte lighter.
+If you’re trying to watch your calorie intake, there are ways to make a latte lighter.
 For example, you can use skim milk or soy milk instead of whole milk, which can significantly reduce the calorie content while still providing a creamy texture.

-Since, Latte Coffee is typically prepared with a double shot of espresso, so its caffeine content is between 120 and 133 mg.
+Since, Latte Coffee is typically prepared with a double shot of espresso, its caffeine content is between 120 and 133 mg.

 Popular Variations of Latte

-There are many variations of latte that you can try
+There are many variations of latte that you can try:

 Vanilla Latte – It is like a regular latte’s cousin who just came back from a trip to France.
 It is made with a touch of vanilla syrup, which adds a sweet and fragrant twist to the classic latte.